-- Generated PDF, XLS, CSV is not customizable.
-Unfortunately the library does not allow “fine-tuning” of the generated PDF, so font, size, and other properties cannot be changed (but the title can – see below).
+- Generated PDF, XLS, CSV are not customizable.
+Unfortunately the library does not allow much of “fine-tuning” of the generated files, so font, size, and other properties cannot be changed (but the title can – see below).

 - Conditional formatting is not reflected in any of generated export files.

 - Other front-end extensions cannot be combined with Table Tools.
 E.g. if you have row grouping enabled for the table, or some customizations you did yourself, they wouldn’t be reflected in the generated Excel, CSV or PDF document, neither in the clipboard.